omar2535/GraphQLer/README.md

 ### Plugins

 You can also implement your own plugins for custom authentication (ie. short token lifetimes).
-See more in the [docs](https://github.com/omar2535/GraphQLer/tree/main/docs).
+See more in the [plugins documentation](https://omar2535.github.io/GraphQLer/plugins/).